 As with the villains in Rise of Red Skull, I do feel like the designers have hit their stride and now know how to make great scenarios.
 Kang is a great new villain that plays in a unique manner.
 It’s just a shame that solo players get a lesser experience.
 That said, if you’re okay playing two-handed solo, you can negate that flaw altogether.

 If you enjoyed this review, you may also want to check out my review of the Marvel Champions core set.
-I don’t run ads on my site, so every donation to my Kofi page also helps out tremendously.

 - Unique and well rounded master mind style villain